 Planning can make it easier to find time for friends.
 Set a date to catch up with friends, but don’t worry if you have to change your plans – having a child can make things unpredictable!

 Think about activities that would suit your friends who don’t have children.
 You could have coffee at a café, go to an afternoon movie or feed ducks at the park.
 Or you could take the pram for a walk and talk with a friend.

 Gatherings that are easy to organise can take the stress out of getting together.
 For example, a lunch, afternoon tea or dinner where everybody brings a dish is a great way to have people over without having to do all the cooking yourself.
 And it can make it easier for your child to go to bed at the regular time.

 Find a babysitter

-A regular babysitter and ‘date night’ can give you the chance to go out, see a movie or have dinner together.
+A regular babysitter can give you the chance to go out with friends and see a movie or have dinner together.
 Grandparents and extended family and friends might be happy to help with this.
 You could also organise babysitting ‘swaps’ with friends who have children.

 Talk about old and new interests

 You might feel like your only identity is as a parent, but to your old friends – especially those without children – you’re just you.
 So in addition to your baby and life right now, talk about a broad range of things that are of interest to you and your friends.